yankikucuk/etsy.js/.github/CONTRIBUTING.md

 To get ready to work on the codebase, please do the following:

 1. Fork & clone the repository, and make sure you're on the **main** branch
-2. Run `npm install`
+2. Run `yarn install` && `yarn prepare`
 3. Code your heart out!
-4. Run `npm test` to run ESLint and ensure any JSDoc changes are valid
+4. Run `yarn test` to run ESLint and ensure any JSDoc changes are valid
 5. [Submit a pull request][submit]

 [server]: https://discord.gg/xfHymhCkPX